-Admission-Students seeking admission into the Master of Music in Collaborative Piano Performance degree program must meet the requirements for Graduate Admissions and the specific program requirements (see Graduate Bulletin).
+Admission-Students seeking admission into the Master of Music in Performance degree program must meet the requirements for Graduate Admissions and the specific program requirements (see Graduate Bulletin).

-Auditions-Students seeking admission to the Master of Music in Collaborative Piano Performance must audition for the appropriate applied faculty member prior to initial enrollment.
+Auditions-Students seeking admission to the Master of Music in Performance with an emphasis in Piano Performance must audition for the appropriate applied faculty member prior to initial enrollment.
 At the discretion of the applied faculty member a three to five member committee may be convened to hear the audition.
 The applied faculty member (or committee) will evaluate the performance and report the results to the Music Graduate Program Director.